Does Perimenopause Cause Anxiety?

 The perimenopause phase of life may not be conducive to intense cardio sessions.
 Instead, especially when you’re already struggling with anxiety, focus on movement and exercise that is calmer to your system.
 Examples include walks, particularly in nature*, yoga, pilates, strength and resistance training.

-*Research shows that time in nature can reduce anxiety symptoms
+*Research shows that time in nature can reduce anxiety symptoms.

-When Perimenopause Anxiety Requires Mental Health (or Medical) Treatment
+When Perimenopause Anxiety Requires Professional Treatment

 I’m a huge fan of therapy, and think we can all benefit from it!
-Its a good idea to speak to a mental health professional if anxiety:
+It’s a good idea to speak to a mental health professional if anxiety:

 • Interferes with your daily functioning